2025–26 Houston Rockets season: Draft

-The Rockets entered the 2025 NBA draft holding one first-round pick and one second-round pick.
-Their first-round pick originated from the Phoenix Suns as part of the trade that sent Kevin Durant to Phoenix, with Houston acquiring that selection along with two other first-round picks from the Suns via the Brooklyn Nets.
-The Rockets’ second-round pick, which was slated to be the final selection of the draft following the New York Knicks’ forfeiture of their pick due to free agency violations involving Jalen Brunson, was acquired from the Oklahoma City Thunder through a three-team trade with the Atlanta Hawks.
+The Rockets entered the 2025 NBA draft holding one first-round pick and one second-round pick, both of which acquired through previous trades.
+They had traded their original selections to the Brooklyn Nets and Memphis Grizzlies, respectively.
+The team's acquired first-round pick originated from the Phoenix Suns as part of the trade that sent Kevin Durant to Phoenix, with Houston acquiring that selection along with two other first-round picks from the Suns via the Brooklyn Nets.
+The team's acquired second-round pick, which was slated to be the final selection of the draft following the New York Knicks’ forfeiture of their pick due to free agency violations, originally belonged to the Oklahoma City Thunder and acquired through the Atlanta Hawks.

 On June 22, the Rockets agreed to trade both of their 2025 draft selections, along with Jalen Green, Dillon Brooks, and four additional second-round picks, to the Suns in exchange for Durant.
-As a result, Houston entered the draft without any picks.

-By the conclusion of the draft, Houston joined the Denver Nuggets as one of only two teams without a retained draft pick for 2025.
+Thus by the conclusion of the draft, Houston joined the Denver Nuggets as one of only two teams without a retained draft pick for 2025.